level23/druid-client/README.md

 #### `selectQuery()`

-The `selectQuery()` method will execute your query as an select query.
+The `selectQuery()` method will execute your query as a select query.
 It's important to not mix up this method with the `select()` method, which will select dimensions for your query.

 The `selectQuery()` returns raw druid data.
 It does not allow you to aggregate metrics.
 It _does_ support pagination.